GMLC-TDC/HELICS/docs/Public_API.md

   - All C library operations are merged into a single header `helics.h`
   - A `helics_api.h` header is available for generating interfaces which strips out import declarations and comments.
 The C shared library API is the primary driver of versioning and changes to that will be considered in all versioning decisions.
-  - Translator and helicsData API's and methods are in Beta and subject to revision until the HELICS 3.3 release; comments or bugs are welcome, the 3.2.1 release includes updates to the API's and is mostly considered feature complete though still subject to revisions.

 - App Library